Bayesian Event Categorization Matrix Approach for Explosion Monitoring: Introduction

 \section{Introduction}

-\begin{quote} The central question in the discussion of an adequate monitoring of a [comprehensive test ban treaty] is that of confidently identifying seismic events, i. e., to judge whether observed seismic signals are generated by an underground nuclear explosion or by an earthquake.

-\citetitle{dahlman2016monitoring}\\ \citet{dahlman2016monitoring} \end{quote} Statistical methods have historically supported monitoring signatures of suspected nuclear explosions \citep{Bowers2009_1, Anderson2010_1}.
-Agencies that verify test ban treaties, in particular, leverage such methods to confirm or challenge the hypotheses that some geophysical events present evidence of a nuclear detonation, rather than natural processes \citep{Mcgrath2009_1}.
+Statistical methods have historically supported monitoring signatures of suspected conventional and nuclear explosions \citep{Bowers2009_1, Anderson2010_1}.
+Explosion monitoring researchers, in particular, leverage such methods to confirm or challenge the hypotheses that some geophysical events present evidence of a detonation, rather than natural processes \citep{National2012_1, Mcgrath2009_1}.
 Such methods have been crucial in seismic source identification, that is, statistical methods that screen explosion-sourced records of seismic activity from records expected from earthquakes or other processes.

 Early quantitative work \citep{Booker1964_1} that developed classification methods to separate explosions from earthquake populations (discrimination) in the 1960s justified later efforts to rigorously defend test-ban treaties \citep{Ericsson1970_1}.
 Some of these treaties were only aspirational at the time that the geophysical work was achieved \citep{Myers1972_1, Elvers1974_1}.
 More modern efforts from researchers like Shumway \citep{Shumway1984_1, Shumway1996_1, Shumway2001_1}, Anderson \citep{Anderson2010_2, Anderson2010_1, Anderson2014_1, Anderson2009_1}, and their coworkers \citep{Jih1990_1} have further advanced these statistical methods beyond discrimination.
 Such newer methods often ingest multiple discriminants \citep{Fah2002_1, anderson2007mathematical} or other modalities \citep{Redman2019_1} in statistical tests that screen all-source explosions from earthquakes.
 Some recent research has continued the trend to use data integration or fusion methods to more confidently detect \citep{Scoles2020_1, Carmichael2020_1, Carmichael2016_1}, identify \citep{Taylor2010_1, Arrowsmith2013_1}, and characterize \citep{Ford2021_1, Ford2014_1, Green2013_1, Williams2021_1} populations of explosions from other events, and thereby reduce false positive rates.
 This effort continues to focus on smaller, evasively conducted explosions \citep{koper2020importance, Rodd2023_1}.